Who is Rohan Kallicharan?

 - Working with all types of companies from global corporate to small business, and giving talks and presentations to their people to provide them with practical insights to manage their own wellbeing and to support others.
 Companies I’ve worked with include Canada Life, Sovos, JBM, Flight Centre, Heineken, Anytime Fitness, Societe Generale, The Royal Academy of Arts, Dentons, Eiffage Kier and Accenture

-- Giving keynote talks and appearing on panels at wellbeing and mental health corporate events.
-I have spoken at This Can Happen in 2019 and at the Wellbeing @ Work Summit 2020
+- Giving keynote talks and appearing on panels at global wellbeing and mental health corporate events

 - Appearing on webinars and podcasts around wellbeing, resilience and workplace culture